 Proactive and Reactive Chats

-In the simplest sense, reactive chat is when the shopper approaches the agent for help, and proactive chat is when the agent offers assistance to the shopper.
+In the simplest sense, reactive chat is when the online shopper approaches the agent for help, and proactive chat is when the agent offers assistance to the shopper.

-Here is a summarized comparison of proactive and reactive web chat support systems:
+To help you decide, check out this brief comparison of proactive and reactive web chat support systems:

 On average, it takes 23 seconds to address a client’s query through reactive chat support.
 On the other hand, calculating how quick proactive chat responses are can be tricky.
 The speed depends on the shopping behavior of the client.
 Proactive chat offers to help the shopper from start to finish.
 Response time also depends on the number of chat invitations that can be sent and processed in an hour.